aidenwaring/Spring_Boot_REST_Student_Demo/README.md

 This is a Spring Boot sandbox application used for testing and educational purposes.

 This is a work in progress.
+The project is by no means a production application and should be used for local testing only.

 This service demonstrates basic CRUD operations in a simple Spring Boot App built using Spring Initializer.